aws-samples/serverless-patterns/lambda-aurora-serverlessv2-postgresql/README.md

 ## How it works

-This pattern creates an AWS Lambda function and an [Amazon Aurora PostgreSQL DB](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) in an [Aurora Serverless v2](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html) DB cluster with [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) and a Secrets Manager secret.
+This pattern creates an AWS Lambda function and an [Amazon Aurora PostgreSQL DB](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) in an [Aurora Serverless v2](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html) DB cluster that scales to zero, with [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) and a Secrets Manager secret.
 The function creates an example table named "music", inserts a row with data from the event object, then returns the results of a select query.

 ## Testing